suefeng/carbon-footprint/README.md

 ## Setting up the frontend

 The frontend uses `node 18.17.1` for package management.
 Make sure you have that before you begin.

+It uses Next.js app routes for the framework and Material UI `DataGrid` and `GridToolbar` for displaying the data.

 ### Installing the packages and running the app